-MCT8-specific thyroid hormone cell transporter deficiency (THCT deficiency) is an inherited disorder that is characterized by severe mental retardation, an impaired ability to speak, diminished muscle tone (hypotonia), and/or movement abnormalities.
+MCT8-specific thyroid hormone cell transporter deficiency (THCT deficiency) is an inherited disorder that is characterized by severe intellectual disability, an impaired ability to speak, diminished muscle tone (hypotonia), and/or movement abnormalities.

-As noted earlier, infants and children with the disorder are also affected by severe mental retardation and delays in the acquisition of skills requiring the coordination of muscular and mental activities (psychomotor retardation).
+As noted earlier, infants and children with the disorder are also affected by severe intellectual disability and delays in the acquisition of skills requiring the coordination of muscular and mental activities (psychomotor retardation).
 In addition, affected children are unable to speak or rarely acquire garbled speech.

 As adults, affected individuals may have generalized muscular wasting (atrophy), permanent fixation of multiple small and large joints in various fixed postures (joint contractures) and/or decreased reflex reactions (hyporeflexia).